stripe/terminal-js/README.md

 `@stripe/terminal-js` with small but backwards-incompatible fixes to the type declarations.
 These changes will not affect the Terminal JS SDK itself.

-## A note on enum behavior

-Due to the fact that only types and not runtime is directly exported by the lib, enums exported by `@stripe/terminal-js` will unfortunately export as `undefined`.
-However, these enums are still available on the `StripeTerminal` placed on `window` (i.e. `window.StripeTerminal.PaymentStatus.READY`).

 ## Ensuring the Terminal JS SDK is available everywhere

 By default, this module will insert a `<script>` tag that loads the Terminal JS